Marksimiyu/Ranger-md/README.md

 Contributions to *RANGER MD* are welcome!
 If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request.

 # Security Notice

+    WARNING
-WARNING!!
-MISUSING ANY BOT LEADS TO A WHATSAPP BAN
+ MISUSING ANY BOT MY BAN YOUR WHATSAPP ACCOUNT

-USE WHATSAPP BUSINESS IF YOU DON'T WANT A BAN

-🤣🤣🤣🤣BUT DON'T WORRY WHATSAPP BANS ONLY LASTS FOR 7HRS😂😂😂
+IN CASE OF A BAN I'M NOT RESPONSIBLE FOR THAT
+ BUT YOU CAN USE BUSINESS ACCOUNT TO AVOID THAT

 ## Reporting a Vulnerability